gregpalmr/dcos-demo-1.12/README.md

 ## TODO

+- Add a short demo of killing a Kubernetes process and watching DC/OS automatically restarting it.

 - Add an example of a pod running in a Kubernetes cluster making consumer/producer calls to the Kafka service running in native DC/OS.

 - Add a short prometheus demo.